zeroBzeroT/ChatCoPlus/README.md

 - Players can whisper other players (defaults to a purple color).
 - Players can ignore another player (works for both world and whisper chat).
 Ignore lists are persistent between logins.
   Players can also unignore a previously ignored player.
-- Allows for a cusomizable spoiler text system (who wants to ruin the walking dead for everyone?).
+- Allows for a customizable spoiler text system (who wants to ruin the walking dead for everyone?).
 - Players can toggle chat on/off.
 - Full permission support so that you can limit who has access to what colors / features.
 - Allows the administrator to log whispers between players.

-**Popular servers known (or thought) to be running this plugin:**
+**Popular servers known or thought to be running this plugin:**

 - 9b9t.com
 - Anarchy.pw